Change in Phone Options

-Please do not contact us to request a vaccination appointment as booking is not yet live.
+Please do not contact us to request a vaccination appointment.
 Patients will be contacted when appointments are available.

-For information about the vaccination programme please see the COVID-19 Vaccination page.
+For information about the vaccination programme, including information about the risk of blood clots, please see the COVID-19 Vaccination page.

 Please make sure that we have your correct contact details particularly a mobile phone number, if you have one.
 Don't worry if you don't have a mobile you will contacted by landline or letter.
 You can use various ways to update your details (see COVID-19 Vaccination page) including via this website.